 The Library's general music collections stretch in time from the Hymn of Magnus for two voices, written on the Orkney Islands in the 13th century, to last year's “top hits”.

-The Library has one of Sweden's absolute best collections of older music , both in manuscript and print.
-There are many jewels in the collections.
+The Library has one of Sweden's absolute best collections of older music, both in manuscript and print.
+There are many treasures in the collections.
 There is, for example, a unique flute sonata by Vivaldi and drafts of Allan Pettersson's second symphony.

-Ever since 1986 the Library's printed scores have been catalogued in the Swedish national library catalogue LIBRIS and you can also find them in the Uppsala University Library Catalogue.
+Ever since 1986, the Library's printed scores have been catalogued in the Swedish national library catalogue Libris and you can also find them in our local library catalogue.
 Requests must however be made by hand on our loan request forms.
-Scores may not be borrowed for home use but copies can be ordered.
+Scores may not be borrowed for home use, but copies can be ordered or can be requested for study in the special collections reading room.
 Exceptions to this rule may be made in certain circumstances for music scholars.

 Search and find music collections